 - Health helplines and websites for Young People [Mental Health Europe]

-- Counselling, online and phone support for mental illness [Australia]
+- Counseling, online and phone support for mental illness [Australia]

 - These suicide prevention helplines ensure support is just a call away [India]